Nithish-Kanagaraj/Pharmacy-Sales-Analysis/README.md

 ![image](https://github.com/Nithish-Kanagaraj/Pharmacy-Sales-Analysis/assets/143336408/a822738a-264d-44cd-835c-3edf7b920f91)

+# Setup:
+1.Open XGBOOSTER.ipynb file in Jupyter notebook.

+2.Upload the dataset Salesdaily.csv in the Jupyter notebook.

+The coding is provided to perform the below in XGBOOSTER.ipynb:

+i.Explore the data

+ii.Train the machine learning model

+iii.Launch the Gradio interface for real-time predictions

+Before running the code run the following commands to install the necessary dependencies import pandas as pd

+pip install scikit-learn

+pip install gradio

+from sklearnex import patch_sklearn

+patch_sklearn()
 # Conclusion:
 In conclusion, this project demonstrates the application of machine learning, specifically XGBoost regression, in predicting drug consumption in the pharmaceutical industry.
 By analyzing historical data and optimizing the model's hyperparameters, the proposed system provides accurate and reliable forecasts.
 This tool empowers pharmaceutical companies to make proactive decisions in production and supply chain management, ultimately improving efficiency and reducing costs.
 The project showcases the potential of data-driven approaches in enhancing decision-making processes within the pharmaceutical sector.